GoldSim/gspy/docs/README.md

 Required Dictionary Structure: A lookup table must be returned as a Python dictionary with the following keys:

-"table_dim": An integer, 1 for a 1D table or 2 for a 2D table.
+ -"table_dim": An integer, 1 for a 1D table or 2 for a 2D table.

-"row_labels": A 1D NumPy array of monotonically increasing values for the row headers.
+ - "row_labels": A 1D NumPy array of monotonically increasing values for the row headers.

-"col_labels": A 1D NumPy array of monotonically increasing values for the column headers.
+ - "col_labels": A 1D NumPy array of monotonically increasing values for the column headers.
 (This key should be omitted for a 1D table).

-"data": A 1D or 2D NumPy array containing the table's body data.
+ - "data": A 1D or 2D NumPy array containing the table's body data.
 Its shape must match the labels.

 Dynamic Generation: This method is extremely powerful for scenarios where table data is not static, such as generating temperature-dependent decay rates or pressure-dependent material properties on the fly.